KateFord/ContosoUniversity/README.md

 # Contoso University

 A Visual Studio project, developed by Microsoft, to demonstrate how to use the Entity Framework in an ASP.NET MVC 5 web application project, using the Code First architecture.
-I wrote this solution leading up to the Live Project at The Tech Academy.
+I completed this solution prior to starting the Live Project at The Tech Academy.

 ### The code includes the following:
 * Performing basic CRUD operations.